Burkhardt/Umoya/docs/sample and training - usecases/remove resource.md

 ## Use Case
-You have resource(s) Model, Code and Data and You want to delete resource from your local resource directory (ZMOD) with dependencies.
+You installed UMOYA CLI Tool and now you want to uninstall from your system.

 ### Steps
-* Go to your local resource directory in command line.
+* Go to command line or terminal and perform below command. dotnet tool uninstall -g umoya
-* Type below command to delete <br/>
-  umoya delete ResouceName@Version<br/>
-  umoya delete ResourceName</br>
-  For example, <br/>
-  umoya delete C:\temp\HelloWorldData.csv@1.0.0<br/>
-  umoya delete c:\temp\HelloWorld.csv
-* To verify your resource is deleted, You can query resource locally.